-Having Lived in Seattle, Washington for six years in my childhood(3-9 years old), I speak with an American accent.
+I speak with an American accent, 'cause I lived in Seattle, Washington for six years in my childhood(3-9 years old).

 Now I live within a walking distance from Ueno Park, Tokyo, so I see a lot of International tourists walking around in my neighborhood every day.

 (I'm giving some discounts on some of the tours, and I would appreciate if you could see things better at a reasonable price and I'm keen to introduce the places, so PLEASE CHECK EACH TOUR.
 The expenses are spelled out, too.)